okfn/opendatahandbook-old/source/appendices/file-formats.rst

 Database
 --------

-Like web services databases provide direct access to data dynamically.
+Like web services, databases provide direct access to data dynamically.
-Databases have the advantage that they can allow users to put together just the extraction, they are interested in.
+Databases have the advantage that they can allow users to put together just the extraction that they are interested in.

-There are some security concerns by allowing remote database extraction and database access is only useful if the structure of the database and the importance of individual tables and fields are well documented.
+There are some security concerns about allowing remote database extraction and database access is only useful if the structure of the database and the importance of individual tables and fields are well documented.
 Often, it is relatively simple and inexpensive